DigitalPublishingToolkit/NN09/md/10Rules.md

 away funds collected in advance.

-Societies intolerant of differences in lifestyle are also fragile in times of losing informational control.
+Societies intolerant of differences in lifestyle are also fragile in times of lost informational control.
 The struggles against homophobia, racism, and prejudice enhance the robustness of the individual in the information tailspin because there is less to lose if everything can be open.
 Those forced to keep their sexuality a secret find no freedom.